 If you do need to have any laboratory or blood tests, tell your doctor you are taking Hemlibra, as it can interfere with some laboratory tests, leading to inaccurate results.

 Hemlibra clinical trials

-Hemlibra has been tested in clinical trials with people with haemophilia A with inhibitors to factor VIII.
+Hemlibra has been tested in clinical trials in people with severe and moderate haemophilia A .

+Hemlibra treatment

-Hemlibra treatment was tested in people who previously used either:
+was tested in people who

+previously used either: